pulingevariya/IPL-Analytics-Dashboard/README.md

 ## 📡 The Backend: IPL Analytics API

 At the heart of this project lies the IPL analytics API, a powerful engine that processes massive datasets to fetch you the insights you see on the dashboard.
 This custom-built API is a testament to the depth and breadth of IPL data that we wanted to make accessible to fans.

+## 💡 How to Use:

+- **Select a Category:** Choose between Team, Player, Season, or a combination to start your analysis.

+- **Apply Filters:** Customize your view using available filters.
+Want to know how a player performed in a particular season?
+Or how two teams fared against each other over the years?
+Just set your criteria!

+- **Visualize:** View statistics in well-crafted visuals.
+Bar graphs, pie charts, tables – we've got them all!

+- **Iterate:** Go back, adjust, and dive into another insightful journey!